Curbing the Ramifications of Authorship Abuse in Science

 \section{Empirical Evaluations}

 In this section, we present the empirical analysis of the proposed Fibonacci-adjusted performance indicators.
 While our dataset may not reflect the extensive publication and authorship practices in each field, our focus in this study is \emph{not} on analyzing such practices.
 Instead, we employ the author dataset to demonstrate the effectiveness of the Fibonacci-adjusted performance metrics against multi-authorship abuse.
 A thorough investigation of publication norms in different academic fields requires further examintaions.
-In the following we analyze publication counts, citation counts, and $h$-indexes by particiapation and by contribution as well as the $T^{\prime}$-indexes.
-Hence, we use the field names only to refer to the collected authors of the fields in our dataset.
+In the following we analyze publication counts, citation counts, and $h$-indexes by participation and by contribution as well as the $L^{\prime}$-indexes.

 In this section, we use percentage difference to compare the traditional indicators against the Fibonacci-adjusted indicators.
 Percentage difference compares the absolute difference of two indicator values over their means instead of a starting point, as shown in Equation~\ref{eq:percentageDifference}.